Automobile Radiator Explained!

 Contents

-Generally, a radiator is a heat exchanger that is used to transfer thermal energy from one medium to another for the essence of cooling and heating.
-Radiators are consisting of a large area of the cooling surface and use the stream of air to take away the surrounding heat. with easy access to the coolant heat, efficient cooling is achieved.
+Generally, a radiator is a heat exchanger that is used to transfer thermal energy from one medium to another for cooling and heating.
+Radiators consist of a large area of the cooling surface and use the stream of air to take away the surrounding heat.

 Parts of Radiators